Taroona High School: Facilities

 Buses transporting students to and from school are operated by Metro Tasmania and Wisby Buses.

-Public art works
+Public artworks

-Art at Taroona High School includes the International Orange mural (which is actually blue and white) painted in 2015 by Josh Foley. in 2011 in the Art for Public Buildings Scheme, a work called Chaos Theory was made in sandblasted glass and cut vinyl by Designhaus.
+Art at Taroona High School includes the International Orange mural (which is blue and white) painted in 2015 by Josh Foley. in 2011 in the Art for Public Buildings Scheme, a work called Chaos Theory was made in sandblasted glass and cut vinyl by Designhaus.
 The exterior of the building and logo thereon was painted by Dyson Painters using Wattyl Solagard.

 Curriculum

-Taroona High School is committed to transforming the learning environment of the school to promote innovation, creativity and excellence in all aspects of its operations.
 Mandatory subjects within the school vary depending on grade.